Central Auditory Processing Disorder Checklist

 - Slow start to recognizing letter sounds in words (as opposed to alphabet)

-Speech and language skills — the most common outward signs of an auditory processing problem — generally receive vigorous attention from teachers and parents using therapies and accommodations that work around the underlying difficulties.
+Speech and language skills — the most common outward signs of an auditory processing problem — generally receive vigorous attention from teachers and parents using accommodations that work around the underlying difficulties.

 Elementary Age Checklist